ArthurDelannoyazerty/ArthurDelannoyazerty/README.md

 # 👦 About me

-I'm a french R&D engineer in the spatial dsector that create AI.
+I'm a french R&D engineer in the spatial sector that works on AI.

 You can find in my repositories many school projects, personnal projects and some code for competitions.